Healdsburg Extension Project | Sonoma-Marin Area Rail Transit

 One of the first activities will consist of geotechnical borings, which will use a drill rig to collect soil samples.
 These samples will help the project’s design team better understand existing soil conditions along the rail right-of-way.

-The work began on Monday, March 30, 2026, and is anticipated to continue through April.
+The work began on Monday, March 30, 2026, and is anticipated to continue through May.

 Geotechnical boring locations include: